 - Controlling your blood sugar through diet can help stop vision loss.

-- Eye Injections can reduce the swelling of the macula, slowing vision loss and possible improving vision.
+- Eye injections can reduce the swelling of the macula, slowing vision loss and possibly improving vision.

 - Laser surgery is used to help seal off leaking blood vessels, reducing swelling of the retina.